 Our fees are based on the amount of time spent on the individual case much the same as any other medical problem.
 As a veterinary surgeon is dealing with your case, it may also be possible to claim against your pet insurance policy if this provides for behavioural issues as many policies do now.

-For further information or to book an appointment for this service please telephone 01457 837900.
+For further information or to book an appointment for this service please contact our veterinary team.

 The practice recommends that all animals should be insured through a reputable insurance company.
 For insured clients, the normal procedure is to settle any bills directly with the practice in the first instance and, at the end of treatment (or at regular intervals if an ongoing condition) to provide a claim form with the policyholder details fully completed, to allow us to provide essential clinical history and treatment costs to the insurance company.